Ithamara Koorax: Career

 Koorax has performed in the U.S., Japan, Korea and many European countries (England, France, Germany, Switzerland, Czech Republic, Finland, Bulgaria, Serbia, Portugal), appearing at jazz festivals in London, Seoul, Belgrade, Funchal, Helsinki, and Indijja.
 She has performed classical and fusion concerts with symphony orchestras, appearing at the Theatro Minicipal do Rio de Janeiro (RJ) with the Petrobras Symphony and at the Ibirapuera Auditorium (São Paulo) with the Orquestra Jazz Sinfônica.

 In 2010, she performed 47 concerts in Brazil and 51 abroad, having toured Europe and Asia.
 On tour in August 2010, she recorded Arirang with Korean pop stars, Brazilian musicians Rodrigo Lima, Arnaldo DeSouteiro and Wilson Chaplin, and American jazzmen Lee Ritenour and Alan Broadbent.

 Koorax's crossover classics project Opus Classico (2013) contained works by Rachmaninoff, Chopin, Wagner, Debussy, Fauré, Ravel and Brazilian composers Heitor Villa-Lobos, Delza Agricola, Chiquinha Gonzaga and Machado de Assis.
 Her album All Around the World (2014) was recorded live in Rio, London, Paris, Sofia, Munich, Tokyo, and Seoul, with songs by Antônio Carlos Jobim, Jorge Ben, Marvin Gaye, Herbie Hancock, and Jimi Hendrix.

-Ithamara Koorax Sings The Jazz Masters, recorded by Rudy Van Gelder and dedicated to the audio engineer was released in 2017, featuring pianists Rodgers Grant and Norman Simmons, followed by 60 Years of Bossa Nova in 2018.
+"Ithamara Koorax Sings The Jazz Masters," recorded by Rudy Van Gelder and dedicated to the audio engineer was released in 2017, featuring pianists Rodgers Grant and Norman Simmons, followed by "60 Years of Bossa Nova" in 2018.

-Several singles have been released in 2023 and 2004, such as Feel Like Making Love (a celebration of the 50th anniversary of Roberta Flack's number 1 pop hit) and Samba do Dom Natural on which Koorax sings in duet with the song composer, Carlos Pingarilho, a Bossa Nova living legend who is celebrating his 85th birthday.
+Several singles have been released in 2023 and 2024, such as Feel Like Making Love (a celebration of the 50th anniversary of Roberta Flack's number 1 pop hit) and Samba do Dom Natural on which Koorax sings in duet with the song composer, Carlos Pingarilho, a Bossa Nova living legend who is celebrating his 85th birthday.
 Koorax also appears as special guest on Gustavo Cysne's Dive Into The Deep Blue, released in July 2024, and currently on the top of the All About Jazz charts.

-A new single came out in March 2025, "Spitit of Summer", produced by Arnaldo DeSouteiro in collaboration with arranger, producer and keyboardist Eumir Deodato as part of an upcoming album project.
+A new single came out in March 2025, "Spirit of Summer", produced by Arnaldo DeSouteiro in collaboration with arranger, producer and keyboardist Eumir Deodato as part of an upcoming album project.
 For the first time, "Spirit of Summer" was recorded and released in the U.S. with lyrics written by Deodato himself.